Duggz0r/New-Starter-Basic/README.md

 # Task
 ## Development
-Create a mini website utilising PHP, ajax, JavaScript and/or jQuery, HTML and SCSS/SASS/CSS:
+Create a public fork of this repository and create a mini website utilising PHP, ajax, JavaScript and/or jQuery, HTML and SCSS/SASS/CSS.
 - PHP will be used to process the JSON files.
 - Ajax will be used to fetch the processed data from the PHP file
 - JavaScript and/or jQuery will be used to render the data to the `<main>` tag, replacing its contents